bjpcorp/GTheme/README.md

 </p>

 # GTheme

+Gtheme is a project designed to establish a distinctive icon stencil theme for The Gramps Project.

-Working files default and custom SVG icons for use in themes for [The Gramps Project](https://github.com/gramps-project/gramps) Geneology Software.
+Working files, default & custom SVG icons for use in themes for [The Gramps Project](https://github.com/gramps-project/gramps) Geneology Software.

 * https://gramps-project.org/wiki/index.php/Gramps_icon_set